Relationships and sex

-Sexual desire (or ‘sex drive’) is the feeling that you want to have sex, and sexual arousal means the physical changes in the body that help you to have sex, such as getting an erection.
+Sexual desire (or ‘sex drive’) is the feeling that you want to have sex, and sexual arousal means the physical changes in the body that help you to have sex, such as vaginal lubrication for women, or getting an erection for men.

 There are many possible reasons why sexual desire or arousal are reduced at times, and this is common in both men and women.
 Stress, tiredness, illness, alcohol, depression, anxiety, or having a lot on your mind, can all affect sex.
 Viewing problems with sex as a personal failing or weakness may put more pressure on you, and stop you seeking help for the problem.

 Studies suggest that over half of men with epilepsy, and a third of women with epilepsy, say they have problems with sex.
 The most commonly reported problems for men are a reduced interest in sex, and getting and keeping an erection.
 Women with epilepsy report a low interest in sex, difficulties in being able to orgasm, or painful sex due to vaginal dryness or vaginal spasms.

 These problems can all have more than one cause, but physical causes may include the following: